PHANTOM-op/hh/Commands.md

 ### `>>clean <parameters>`
 Cleans all messages in the current channel matching the given parameters.
 See [[Cleaning Messages]] for more detailed information about this command.

+### `>>voicekick <@users or user IDs...>
+Creates a temporary voice channel, moves the provided users into it, and then deletes the channel, effectively kicking them from voice.

 ### `>>voicemove [channel]`
 Puts Vortex into the specified voice channel (or your current channel if no arguments are provided) and waits.
 When you drag Vortex to a new channel, he will drag all users in the current channel to the new channel.